bizoton19/alex.salomon/content/page/about.md

 **Strategy and Standards:**

 * Proposed and lead the agency’s Restful web api architecture guide for the open data initiative.
-* Lead the design of the first performant restful service for the open data initiative.
 * Suggested and developed the central user authentication microservice of the agency.
 * Promoted and defended the use of lightweight message based communication between systems for sharing data as opposed to numerous scheduled ETL jobs.
 * Implemented lightweight contextual end point monitoring for all of the agency’s public facing sites using *Azure Functions & sendGrid*.